 Dental trips to most locations are only cost-effective if you need extensive and costly treatment since you have to factor in the cost of flights and accommodation.
 With Los Algodones, however, people living nearby might decide it's worth making the trip for just a checkup and cleaning, or a single filling.

-Even if you live further afield and need to drive for a few hours to reach the border, the potential savings on your dental work might just be worth it.
-And you might not even need to drive yourself – some clinics offer transport for patients as far away as Phoenix, nearly 200 miles away.
+And, you might not even need to drive yourself – some clinics offer transport for patients as far away as Phoenix, nearly 200 miles away.

 For those just looking to save money on dental implants and other dental work, the numbers speak for themselves.
 Here are some approximate Los Algodones dentist prices to give you an idea of how much you could save: